-Show the tasks on the overhead projector.
+Show the tasks.
 Remind students not to solve the problems, but to assess their confidence in their ability to solve them.
 Students can read silently or you can read to them.
 Keep the momentum going, reading the problem and then quickly moving on to the next one.